Many folks would like to keep chickens but think they do not have enough space for them.

-Lots of people love them, children adore them and some breeders keep them because they make excellent broody hens.
-They do lay moderately well when they are not being broody – you can expect around 3 eggs weekly.
+Lots of people love them; children adore them; and some breeders keep them because they make excellent broody hens.
+They lay moderately well when they are not broody – you can expect around 3 eggs weekly.

-While many bantams do fulfil those criteria, it is also important to remember that they lay eggs.
+While many bantams do fulfill those criteria, it is also important to remember that they lay eggs.

-There are plenty of people (myself included) who prefer the bantam sized egg.
+There are plenty of people (myself included) who prefer bantam sized egg.

 Our true bantams selected here all have those traits, but they are also fun little birds that love to perch on you and chatter away.